 - Pistachios—buy them shelled so the driver can eat them easily and so you don’t get bits of shell all over the place.
 Because that will happen.
 Seriously.
 Hubby loves these.

-- Hazelnuts—You might not be able to find these in your average grocery story.
+- Hazelnuts—You might not be able to find these in your average grocery store.
 I get mine from Trader Joe’s.
 Or try these.

 - Peanuts—a classic, and of course more affordable than other nuts.
 Great for making your own trail mix too.